-As designers, we need to get better at demonstrating the value of our work, even if that means making some assumptions.
+As designers, we need to get better at demonstrating the value of design, even if that means making some assumptions.

-You know I’m constantly amazed at how much organizations undervalue design, and I think part of the problem is that we as designers are really bad articulating the value that we bring.
+You know I’m constantly amazed at how much organizations undervalue design, and I think part of the problem is that we as designers are really bad articulating the value of design.

 Let me give you an example of what I mean.
 On… what was it last Saturday, myself, my parents and my son went out to Pizza Express to have a meal.
 Pizza Express, if you don’t know is a restaurant chain here in the UK and indeed around the world.

 We had a lovely waitress but she was incredibly busy.
 The place was absolutely heaving.
 And when she did finally get to take our order I noticed that (she was taking my mum’s order) It took her a really long time to take the order on the little kind of iPhone app thing that she had.

 So once she’d taken that first order and went to take the second order from my dad, I mentally counted how many seconds it took her, and I did the same for my son, and for myself.